prasunakunasani/AAFCSpringLearning/Spring-demo-annotation/README.md

         }
     }
 ```
+- todo - see if it's possible to do java config with component scan annotation and then assign @component to the classes you want as beans.
 - todo - You seriously need to look more into the Q and A for this lecture to make sure you get a solid understanding of the uses, when to use, how to use, etc
 ###### S1 Section 10, Lecture 88,89 - Defining Spring Beans with Java Code - Write some code
 - this time, there are no annotations in SadFortuneService and SwimCoach